RakhithJK/OfficeDev-teams-toolkit-wiki/Add-single-sign-on.md

 ### Bot applications

 1. Move `auth/bot/public` folder to `bot/src`.
-This folder contains HTML pages used for AAD's redirect flow. *Note*: you need to modify `bot/src/index` file to add routing to these pages.
+This folder contains HTML pages used for Microsoft Entra's redirect flow. *Note*: you need to modify `bot/src/index` file to add routing to these pages.

 2. Move `auth/bot/sso` folder to `bot/src`.
 These folder contains three files as reference for sso implementation: